 The Foundation has created an archive on its website showcasing awarded grants.
 In order to build this archive, recipients of the grants are required to document the process from beginning to completion and submit a creative visual media presentation of this work.
-This presentation will be place on the AGF website and used to generate news articles and press releases about the project.
-The archive will provide a valuable educational resource of the work undertaken by the Foundation with the community.
+This presentation will be placed on the AGF website and used to generate news articles and press releases about the project.
+The archive will provide a valuable educational resource of the work undertaken within the community by the Foundation.

 To help facilitate the successful growth of the archive and encourage student involvement in the community, the Foundation has established an internship for Winchester students to carry out the documentation of the grant.
 This internship will provide students with the opportunity to participate in Community Beautification Grants (CBG) process and to encourage student community involvement.
 The organization receiving the grant will be responsible for supervising the student intern who is documenting the project and providing any necessary supplies or materials to the student.

 The selected student will document the process of the CBG from the beginning to end and create a visual media interpretive presentation of the process.
 The final media presentation will be place on the AGF web site, made available to the organization whose project is being documented, and made available for publicity.